 So opened his wings and started flying.

 With a few flaps of gentle flight

-The Owl starred with his big wise eyes
+The Owl stared with his big kind eyes

 And thought about Miss Bunny’s cries.